everware/everware/CONTRIBUTING.md

 * the code should contain documentation in the form of docstrings and comments
 * no commits merging master into your branch, instead rebase your branch

+These are guidelines and not hard rules, so if you feel one of them does not apply, write a short sentence in the PR's description explaining why you skipped it.

 We encourage you to start your PR as soon as possible to get feedback early.
 Mark it as `[WIP] your subject` if it is not ready for merging.
 We will try and